jonniedarko/angularjs-directives/README.md

 ####Creating a simple HelloWorld Directive
-To create a directive we use need to use the modules `.directive()` method
+To create a directive we use need to use the module `.directive()` method.
+So lets create a basic directive:

 ```js
     var app = angular.module('app'); //gets the app